Charn-98/GG.Utils/README.md

 # GG.Utils

 # Run locally:
-1.a.
+1.
+a.
 Run the following command: python -m uvicorn main:app --reload
 b.
 Once the code is running, the easiest way to test is to navigate to "http://127.0.0.1:8000/docs#"
     to view the API documentation and test the solution.
 See image below of what you should see:

 ![alt text](image.png)

 2. I've added a dockerfile you can build locally.
 Here are instructions:
 a.
 Run the following to build the image: docker build -t gg:latest .
 b.
 Run the following to start the container: docker run -d --name lowest-price -p 8000:8000 gg:latest

     Below are some test requests you can use once the container is running: